The Metros: Background

 The Metros dubbed themselves a 'punk and roll' band and were from a musical background—Adamczewski's father designed record sleeves for A&M and Payne's father played session bass for Glenn Tilbrook.
 After recording a 5 track demo over two days in March 2006 in Honor Oak Park London with The Mysterious Hand, the band worked with Baxter Dury and were signed to 1965 Records by James Endeacott (who had previously signed The Libertines, The Strokes and The View).
 When all five members were still under 18.
 The Guardian described them as "Punk'n'roll urchins".

 Formerly known as Eastern Bloc and The Wanking Skankers, they listed Squeeze, Ian Dury and Beastie Boys as their major influences.
-Drury's son, Baxter Drury, also acted as their producer.
+Dury's son, Baxter Dury, also acted as their producer.

 Their debut single, "Education Pt.
 2", was released on 17 March 2008.
 Their second single, "Last of the Lookers", was released on 2 June 2008.